Paul Langmack

 Paul Langmack (born 10 May 1965) is an Australian former rugby league coach and representative and premiership-winning player.
 Langmack won three premierships with the Canterbury-Bankstown Bulldogs in the mid-eighties.
 He later joined the Western Suburbs Magpies to become just the fifth player to play 100 games with two different teams.
+He played 314 first grade games of NRL.
+Langmack is the younger brother of former Parramatta and Penrith footballer Peter Langmack.

 Playing career

-While attending Fairfield Patrician Brothers, Langmack captained the Australian Schoolboys team in 1982.
+While attending Patrician Brothers' College, Fairfield, Langmack captained the Australian Schoolboys team in 1982.

 Langmack won three premierships as a member of the Canterbury-Bankstown Bulldogs in 1984, 1985 and 1988, and later played for and captained Western Suburbs.
 In 1987, he became the youngest player in history to register 100 top-grade games at the age of 22 years 26 days.
 Langmack was named Rugby League Week's player of the year in 1992.
 In 1999 former teammate Phil Gould brought Langmack to the Sydney City club, he played one final season – a season that didn't reach any great heights, only appearing in three first grade matches.